 - Lemon Blueberry Mascarpone Cake: A layer cake for a special occasion uses lemon curd filling and an easy mascarpone frosting.

-Below are the step-by-step instructions for how to make Grapefruit Olive Oil Cake.
+Below are the step-by-step instructions and photos for how to make Olive Oil Grapefruit Cake.

 *Note: The recipe card with instructions, ingredient list, and quantities is included further below these step-by-step photos.

 Step 1.
 Preheat the oven to 350℉.
-Prepare a 9-inch springform or cake pan by buttering and flouring it or lining it with parchment paper and buttering and flouring it.
+Prepare a 9-inch springform pan or round cake pan by buttering and flouring it or lining it with parchment paper and buttering and flouring it.

 Step 2.
-Add the whole milk, extra virgin olive oil, eggs, grapefruit zest, grapefruit juice, and vanilla extract and combine.
+Wet Ingredients: In a large bowl, add the whole milk, extra virgin olive oil, eggs, grapefruit zest, grapefruit juice, and vanilla extract and combine.
+This can be done by hand, with a hand mixer, or in the bowl of a stand mixer fitted with the whisk attachment.

-Step 5.
-Add the flour and stir until just incorporated.
+Step 3.
+Dry Ingredients: Add the sugar, baking powder, salt, and flour and combine until just incorporated.
 Do not overmix.
 Some small lumps are okay.

-Step 6.
-Pour the batter into the prepared springform (or cake) pan and bake at 350℉ for 26-28 minutes.
+Step 4.
+Pour the batter into the prepared pan (springform pan or cake pan) and bake at 350℉ for 26-28 minutes.

-- Texture: To ensure a light and airy texture do not overmix the batter.
-Stir in the flour until just incorporated.
-A few lumps and bumps are just fine and will bake out in the oven.
+- Do Not Overmix: A few lumps are okay and will bake out in the oven.
 Overmixing can cause gluten development which leads to a dense and tough cake (something you want in your pizza crust, but not in your cake).

 - Powder Sugar: The cake is best served on its own or with a light dusting of powdered sugar.
 I like to keep it simple and let the cake itself shine.